 1. Include renovation and redecoration in your home maintenance schedule.

 It doesn’t have to be big, it might be just updating taps and light switches, installing LED lights, repainting walls and replacing carpets.
 Among other things, up-to-date technology can save you money in operating costs, but houses that are on trend can also be worth a great deal more than those that require substantial upgrades.
 I am going to be taking another look at the push button light switches while I do some more research on home automation.
 More on this in my book Minimally Viable Housekeeping.

 2. Include updates in your wardrobe plan.

 I’m not sure about you, but I want to look like the girl that danced on the bar on VE day, not the old woman she grew into.
 I confess I have always been a bit dubious about keeping up to date with fashion (still am) but I can now see that when your clothes are out of date they really do suggest you might be too.
 You can still dress like the girl you were, but it must be a modern reinterpretation of the trends – that will be slightly different clothing shapes (e.g. thinner collars), fabric colours, patterns and fibre blends.
 And I think this has to extend to periodic upgrades of hair cut/colour and makeup application.
-I cover this in more detail in my book Build Your Signature Wardrobe.
+I cover this in more detail in my book Signature Wardrobe Planning.

 3. Embrace technological changes as they come.